Images Depict Mature Plants

-Winter Gem Boxwood is an evergreen shrub commonly used for small hedges.
-This small-leaved shrub features contrasting green foliage that turns a copper hue in the winter months.
-No need to worry, this boxwood quickly regains its green hue in spring.
-Easy to care, Winter Gem Boxwood will add a formal touch to your landscape.
+Winter Gem Boxwood is an evergreen shrub commonly used as small hedge plants.
+This small-leaved shrub features contrasting light green foliage that turns a copper hue in the winter months.
+No need to worry, this boxwood quickly regains its green coloration in spring.
+Growing in full sun or partial shade, this shrub is easy to care, Winter Gem Boxwood will fit in perfectly in your formal garden.

 |Mature Height:||4 to 6 Feet (less, if trimmed)|

 |Mature Width:||4 to 6 Feet (less, if trimmed)|